ietf-wg-dmarc/draft-ietf-dmarc-failure-reporting/draft-ietf-dmarc-failure-reporting.md

 By report generators:

-* defang URIs by substituting hxxp for http;
+* Help prevent accidental access to potentially-malicious URIs by substituting hxxp for http;
-* remove malicious attachments such as word documents or pdfs.
+* remove attachments which could embed malicious payload.

 By report consumers: